doctorfree/nvim-lazyman/README.md

 source a shell initialization file to update the menu of installed Neovim configurations - the `nvims` alias dynamically generates the menu.

+Similarly, a `neovides` alias can be used to select a Neovim configuration for use with the Neovim GUI `neovide`.

 The fuzzy searchable/selectable menu of Neovim configurations can also be shown with the command `lazyman -S`.
-Note also that both the `nvims` alias and the `lazyman -S` command can accept additional filename arguments with are then passed to Neovim.
+Note also that both the `nvims` alias and the `lazyman -S` command can accept additional filename arguments which are then passed to Neovim.
 For example, to edit `/tmp/foo.lua` with a Neovim configuration selected from the `nvims` menu:

 ```bash
 nvims /tmp/foo.lua
 ```

+Both the `nvims` alias and `neovides` alias accept a `-r` flag which indicates removal of the selected Neovim configuration.

 <details><summary>View the .lazymanrc shell aliases and function</summary>